renovatebot/renovate/docs/self-hosting.md

 Note: The first time you run `renovate` on a repository, it will not upgrade any dependencies.
 Instead, it will create a Pull Request (Merge Request if GitLab) called 'Configure Renovate' and commit a default `renovate.json` file to the repository.
-This PR can be close unmerged if the default settings are fine for you.
+This PR can be closed as unmerged if the default settings are fine for you.
 Also, this behaviour can be disabled if you set the `onboarding` configuration option to `false` before running.